tessalt/coffeescriptbook/src/book.md

 # => 2900
 ```

 Numbers and math will behave more or less the way you remember from middle school.
-If you get stuck trying to do something like rounding a number, check out the [MDN documentation for `Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) or just try a search.
+If you get stuck trying to do something like rounding a decimal number to the nearest whole number, check out the [MDN documentation for `Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) or just try a search.

 ## Types of data